apecloud/kubeblocks-addons/examples/postgresql/README.md

 kubectl port-forward svc/prometheus-operator-grafana -n monitoring 3000:80
 ```

-and you can acces the Grafana dashboard by opening "http://localhost:3000" in your browser.
+and you can access the Grafana dashboard by opening "http://localhost:3000" in your browser.

 To login, you may retrieve the credential from the secret: